Athletes staying active despite lost season

 Makayla Donahoo has also found ways to be creative in the absence of the spring season.
 The Red Mountain senior softball player routinely works out, juggling online schoolwork at the same time.

-If she isn’t at a park fielding ground balls or taking batting practice in the cage in her backyard, she and Mountain Pointe senior Theresa Wilsterman are running and doing other exercises.
+If she isn’t at a park fielding ground balls or taking batting practice in the cage in her backyard, her and Mountain Pointe senior Theresa Wilsterman are running and doing other exercises.

 “My college sent me monthly workouts to help stay in shape,” Donahoo said.
 “It’s a lot of body weight stuff and running.
 We usually try to meet up Mondays, Wednesdays and Fridays.
 If we can’t meet up in person then we Facetime on the phone.